HardisonCo/.github/international/hungary/hu-health/hms-esq/index.md

 ## Integration Points

-This document outlines how HMS-ESQ is integrated with hu_Health systems in Hungary.
+This document outlines how HMS-ESQ is integrated with hu-health systems in Hungary.